dhanjal-lab/graphB3/README.md

 ---

-## License
-Specify the license under which GraphB3 is released (e.g., MIT, Apache 2.0).

----

 ## Citation
-If you use GraphB3 in your research, please cite the relevant paper (if applicable).
+If you use GraphB3 in your research, please cite the relevant paper (paper link and citation).

 ---